emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 ## Simulation Design

-We now develop a Monte Carlo simulation model for the inventory management problem.
+We now develop a Monte Carlo simulation algorithm for the inventory management problem.
-We first define model inputs.
+The following is the algorithm steps.

+1. For each product, determine order arrivals based on arrival distribution.

+2. For each arrival, determine order quantity.

+3. Replenish orders from inventory at the warehouse if inventory is available.
+If there
+is no enough inventory available, then create a manufacturing request